 9. Voice-over narration

-Subject: A weathered fisherman, 60 years old, looking out at sea.
+Subject: A weathered fisherman, 60 years old, looking out at the sea.

-Action: Stares at horizon.
+Action: Stares at the horizon.
 Slight head shake.
-Looks down at hands.
+Looks down at his

-Context: Coastal cliff at sunset, lighthouse in distance,
+Context: Coastal cliff at sunset, lighthouse in the distance,

 crashing waves below.